tanjeffreyz/planit/src/resources/templates/readme_template.md

     <img src="docs/github_pages_prompt.png" width="600px" />
 </div>

-8. That's it! <b>Planit</b> will start retrieving assignment information roughly once every hour and update your personal planner at the link below, which you can visit on any of your devices.
+8. That's it!
+In about 45 minutes, <b>Planit</b> will start retrieving assignment information roughly once every hour and update your personal planner at the link below, which you can visit on any of your devices.
 ```
 https://YOUR_USERNAME.github.io/REPOSITORY_NAME